 - 1. To provide a supportive environment for students with convenient access to professors and peer tutors. - 2.
 To emphasize the connections between chemistry, biology, and environmental science. - 3.
 To encourage students to become lifelong learners and scientifically responsible citizens. - 4.
 To promote creative collaborations and research between students, staff, and faculty. - 5.
 To maintain a collection of state-of-the-art instruments for use by chemistry students and faculty members as well as for use as a college-wide resource. - 6.
 To train and support students on the chemistry work crew, promoting a strong work ethic, professional demeanor, and safe laboratory practices. - 7.
 To promote collaborations between the department members and members of other academic departments. - 8.
 To provide service and outreach to various groups external to the College. - 9.
 To prepare students for meaningful careers as scientists, medical and health care professionals, and as science educators. - 10.
 To provide a productive and fulfilling environment for faculty and staff members.
 The B.S. track in Chemistry or Biochemistry prepares students for graduate school, for medical, dental, pharmacy, or veterinary school, as well as for good jobs as a traditional "bench chemist."
 The B.A. track in Chemistry is a suitable track for those students who have an interest in careers that emphasize teaching or technical work.
 It is also an excellent track for students who wish to double-major, or who desire flexibility for taking a wider-variety of liberal arts courses.
 The B.A. provides the knowledge-base to enter the workforce as an entry-level "bench chemist," teach math or science at the secondary level or pursue postgraduate studies in the health sciences at the bachelors or masters level.
 The Biochemistry major is suitable for students preparing for graduate programs in biochemical or biomedical fields, human or veterinary medicine, and all health areas.
 Opportunities for exciting careers in these areas should remain abundant in the future.
-3.2.05.2 - Major in Chemistry, B.A.
+Major in Chemistry, B.A.

 Grades: Students must pass courses with a grade of C- or better to count toward fulfillment of the major.
 Requirements: Students must earn a minimum of 48 credit hours, as follows, to fulfill the major requirements.
-I. Core Requirements: all of the following courses (43 credit hours): CHM 1160 General Chemistry I (5cr) CHM 1170 General Chemistry II (5cr) CHM 2250 Organic Chemistry I (4cr) CHM 3210 Instrumental Methods (4cr) CHM 3310 Thermodynamics and Kinetics (4cr) OR CHM 3320 Quantum Chemistry and Molecular Spectroscopy (4cr) MAT 2410 Calculus I (4cr) MAT 2420 Calculus II (4cr) PHY 2510 Physics I (4cr) PHY 2520 Physics II (4cr) SCI 3900 Research Design (2cr) SCI 4860-4890 Natural Science Research (minimum 2 credit hours) SCI 4930 Communication: Natural Science Seminar (1cr) II.
-Elective Credits: minimum of 5 credit hours from the following list: CHM 3201 Organic Chemistry II (4cr) CHM 3310 Thermodynamics and Kinetics(4cr) OR CHM 3320 Quantum Chemistry and Molecular Spectroscopy (4cr) CHM 3330 Physical Chemistry Laboratory (1cr) CHM 4070 Biochemistry I (4cr) MAT 2430 Multivariable Calculus (4cr) MAT 2500 Linear Algebra (4cr) MAT 2510 Differential Equations (4cr) Any physics (PHY) course, level 2900 or above Select special topics courses in chemistry (4000 level) Only one mathematics (MAT) course may be counted toward the elective credits requirement.
-CHM 3310 Thermodynamics or Kinetics and CHM 3320 Quantum Chemistry and Molecular Spectroscopy may be taken to fulfill the elective requirements only if not taken to fulfill the core requirements.
-3.2.05.3 - Major in Chemistry, B.S.
+I. Core Requirements: all of the following courses (43 credit hours): CHM 1160 General Chemistry I (5cr) + CHM 1150 General Chemistry I Laboratory (0cr) CHM 1170 General Chemistry II (5cr) + CHM 1180 General Chemistry II Laboratory (0cr) CHM 2250 Organic Chemistry I (4cr) CHM 3210 Instrumental Methods (4cr) CHM 3310 Thermodynamics and Kinetics (4cr) OR CHM 3320 Quantum Chemistry and Molecular Spectroscopy (4cr) MAT 2410 Calculus I (4cr) MAT 2420 Calculus II (4cr) PHY 2510 Physics I (4cr) PHY 2520 Physics II (4cr) SCI 3900 Capstone Research Design (2cr) SCI 4870-4890 Natural Science Capstone Research (minimum 2 credit hours) SCI 4930 Capstone Thesis Preparation and Presentation (1cr) II.
+Elective Credits: minimum of 5 credit hours from the following list: CHM 3201 Organic Chemistry II (4cr) + CHM 3202 Organic Chemistry II Laboratory (0cr) CHM 3310 Thermodynamics and Kinetics (4cr) OR CHM 3320 Quantum Chemistry and Molecular Spectroscopy (4cr) CHM 3330 Physical Chemistry Laboratory (1cr) CHM 4070 Biochemistry I (4cr) MAT 2430 Multivariable Calculus (4cr) MAT 2500 Linear Algebra (4cr) Major in Chemistry, B.S.